STATE GOVERNMENT AND STATE AFFAIRS

-(g) The administrator shall prescribe additional requirements for sick leave for classified officers and employees on a part-time or irregular schedule, for maintaining sick leave records, for funeral leave and such other applicable purposes as necessary.
+(g) The administrator shall prescribe additional requirements for sick leave for classified and nonclassified officers and employees on a part-time or irregular schedule, for maintaining sick leave records, for funeral leave and for such other applicable purposes as necessary.

 (2) Unused sick leave may be used as follows:

-(b) For the purposes of determining the monetary value of unused sick leave, the maximum unused sick leave which may be considered shall be:
+(b) For the purposes of determining the monetary value of unused sick leave, the maximum unused sick leave that may be considered shall be:

-(i) During the first ten thousand four hundred (10,400) hours of credited state service, the maximum unused sick leave which may be considered shall be four hundred twenty (420) hours;
+(i) During the first ten thousand four hundred (10,400) hours of credited state service, the maximum unused sick leave that may be considered shall be four hundred twenty (420) hours;

-(ii) During the second ten thousand four hundred (10,400) hours of credited state service, the maximum unused sick leave which may be considered shall be four hundred eighty (480) hours;
+(ii) During the second ten thousand four hundred (10,400) hours of credited state service, the maximum unused sick leave that may be considered shall be four hundred eighty (480) hours;

-(iii) During the third ten thousand four hundred (10,400) hours of credited state service, the maximum unused sick leave which may be considered shall be five hundred forty (540) hours;
+(iii) During the third ten thousand four hundred (10,400) hours of credited state service, the maximum unused sick leave that may be considered shall be five hundred forty (540) hours; and

-(iv) Thereafter, the maximum unused sick leave which may be considered shall be six hundred (600) hours; and
+(iv) Thereafter, the maximum unused sick leave that may be considered shall be six hundred (600) hours; and

 For any employees of a state educational agency with unused sick leave that includes sick leave credited pursuant to section 33-1217, Idaho Code, the credited state service requirements of subparagraphs (i) through (iv) of this paragraph shall not apply, but the maximum unused sick leave that may be considered shall be six hundred (600) hours.